Ottunger/whigi/README.md

 - Just issue node index.js over the several servers
 - Static servers are described by a nginx configuration file
 - Don't forget to prepare database using the mongoInit.sh file!
+Whigi runs over HTTP because it is behind nginx that makes the HTTPS handshake.
+Whigi-restore and Whigi-RLI run their own HTTPS.

 # Data model
 - Whigi